gabr0236/Roborally/README.md

 Start MySQL or MariaDB on your computer.

-Setup a new connection in MySQL workbench.
+Set up a new connection in MySQL workbench.

 <img src="https://github.com/gabr0236/Roborally/blob/Development/ReadmeImages/ImgCreateDBConnection.png" width="600">

-Feel free to change the params in the Connector class.
-These params should match the above params from the setup.
+Feel free to change the parameters in the Connector class.
+These parameters should match the above parameters from the setup.

 <img src="https://github.com/gabr0236/Roborally/blob/Development/ReadmeImages/ImgConnectorClass.png" width="400">